dshulyak/hotstuff2/README.md

 TODO:
 - [ ] coverage
+  single and multi instances unit tests that ensure that consensus makes progress exactly as i expect it too.
 - [ ] proptests
+  completely random messages.
+  different order for good messages.
+  1/3 of the network is voting differently.
 - [ ] synchronization
   move signature verification, signing and aggregations to one layer above message processing code. participants array should remain immutable by contract, any changes to array should result in different instance.